-- 1. Review of financial statements - 1.1 Reviewed the Company's 2018 interim financial statement together with its interim consolidated financial statements rendered by the Finance and Accounting Division and enquired the Finance and Accounting Division about the impact and preparation of the company for the adoption of new Thai financial reporting standards for financial instruments, TFRS9. - 1.2 Reviewed the first half and the annual financial statements as well as its consolidated financial statements with the external auditors and the management, and submitted them to the Board of Directors for approval before disclosure to The Stock Exchange of Thailand (SET) and the Securities and Exchange Commission (SEC). - 1.3 Acknowledged the auditor's report on the Company's financial statement for the year ended 31 December 2018 in which the auditor did not express an opinion on the financial statements due to the limitation of audit scope (by circumstances) as follows: 1.3.1) uncertainties and unfinished of liabilities under the rehabilitation plan of the Company as SSI UK is still in the liquidation process and there is a discrepancy in debt balance which is still pending the trial of the Official Receiver.
-As a result, the Company is unable to find the debts value to be paid in the future in accordance with the Accounting Standard; and 1.3.2) the Company has not provided additional allowance for doubtful accounts of two trade accounts receivable-related parties since the Management deems that the Company will be able to collect total debts from those two receivables despite the delay in collection.
-However, the Company is negotiating with debtors to expedite debt restructuring.
+- 1. Review of financial statements - 1.1 Reviewed the Company's 2019 interim financial statement together with its interim consolidated financial statements rendered by the Finance and Accounting Division. - 1.2 Reviewed the first half and the annual financial statements as well as its consolidated financial statements with the external auditors and the management, and submitted them to the Board of Directors for approval before disclosure to The Stock Exchange of Thailand (SET) and the Securities and Exchange Commission (SEC). - 1.3 Acknowledged the auditor's report on the Company's financial statement for the year ended 31 December 2019 in which the auditor expressed a qualified audit opinion due to the auditor's inability to obtain sufficient audit evidence regarding the debt obligations under rehabilitation plan.
+Moreover, the auditor stated the existence of the material uncertainty that may cast significant doubt on the Group and the Company's ability to continue as a going concern.